1

 條風居東北,主出萬物。 條之言條治萬物而出之,故曰條風。 南至於箕。 箕者,言萬物根棋,故曰箕。 正月也,律中泰蔟。 泰蔟者,言萬物蔟生也,故曰泰蔟。 其於十二子為寅。 寅言萬物始生螾然也,故曰寅。 南至於尾,言萬物始生如尾也。 南至於心,言萬物始生有華心也。 南至於房。 房者,言萬物門戶也,至于門則出矣。

 The Tiao Wind dwells in the northeast; it governs the emergence of the ten thousand things.
-Tiao in speech means to arrange and govern the ten thousand things and bring them forth.
-Therefore it is called the Tiao Wind.
-It goes south until Ji.
-Ji speaks of the ten thousand things' roots being dispersed.
-Therefore it is called Ji.
-The first month: the pitchpipe in the middle is Tai Cu.
-Tai Cu speaks of the ten thousand things clustering and living.
-Therefore it is called Tai Cu.
+Tiao means to arrange and govern the ten thousand things and bring them forth.
+Therefore, it is called the Tiao Wind.
+It goes south to Ji.
+Ji refers to the ten thousand things' roots spread out like a lattice.
+Therefore, it is called Ji.
+The first month: the pitch-pipe in the middle is Taicu.
+Taicu refers to the ten thousand things clustering and springing to life.
+Therefore, it is called Taicu.
 Among the twelve branches, it is Yin.
-Yin speaks of the ten thousand things beginning to live with a wriggling appearance.
-Therefore it is called Yin.
-It goes south until Tail.
-It speaks of the ten thousand things beginning to live like a tail.
-It goes south until Heart.
-It speaks of the ten thousand things beginning to live and having a flowery heart.
-It goes south until Fang.
-Fang speaks of the ten thousand things' door and gate.
-When one arrives at the gate, then they emerge.
+Yin refers to the ten thousand things beginning to live with a wriggling appearance.
+Therefore, it is called Yin.
+It goes south to Tail.
+It refers to the ten thousand things beginning to live like a tail.
+It goes south to Heart.
+It refers to the ten thousand things beginning to live and having a flowery heart.
+It goes south to Fang.
+Fang refers to the ten thousand things' door and gate.
+When they reach the gate, they emerge.

 15